Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 Q5.
 What is quality control?
 Is it similar to Quality Assurance?

-Quality control is a product-oriented approach of running a program to determine if it has any defects, as well as making sure that the software meets all of the requirements put forth by the stakeholders.
+Quality control is a product-oriented approach to running a program to determine whether it has defects and ensure that the software meets all of the stakeholders’ requirements.

 Q6.
 What different types of manual testing are there?